amireza007/amireza007.github.io/_posts/2024-05-19-DSAGV-guide.md

 - (***Very Important Question):*** How **container jobs** **database (PortContainerTable.db)** is created and updated??
 - It's interesting, When you run the installed app, the solutions are displayed.
 However, when you compile the version 10, no solutions are appeared!

-## Update:
-I have switched to a very old commit of repo since `.dfm` files used in this *era* are binary (newer versions aren't!) and, hence, un-nameable!!
-Many names, (tables, lables, buttons, etc) are now deleted and should be found according to their context.

 ## Update 1/23/2025:
 - The method associated to `Button11`, which is **Generate** button in static fashion, is the **Heart of the `MCFModel1_3.cpp` file** containing the schedule generation for the job and connecting all previously written methods in `MCFModel1_3.cpp`.
 - Similarly, there is `Button7Click`, which is the intention of Dr. Rashidi to give out the source code.